Fighting erupts along border of Ethiopia's northern Tigray region | Law-Order

 The fighting is a major blow to hopes for peace talks between Prime Minister Abiy Ahmed's government and the Tigray People's Liberation Front (TPLF), the party that controls Tigray.
 Both sides have blamed each other for the outbreak of fighting.

 "At 5am today (the TPLF) has attacked on the Eastern Front; from Bisober, Zobel and Tekulshe direction.
 By carrying out such measure, it has effectively broken the ceasefire," the government's communications service said in a statement.
-The previous day, as social media lit up with allegations of troops on the move, the military put out a statement accusing the Tigrayan side of preparing to attack and cover their tracks by spreading fake news of military movements.
+A day earlier, as social media lit up with allegations of troops on the move, the military put out a statement accusing the Tigrayan side of preparing to attack and cover their tracks by spreading fake news of military movements.

 They said they did not know who had started the fighting.
 Reuters could not immediately get information on the movements of Tigrayan forces.
 Telephone connections inside Tigray have been down for more than a year.
-Ethiopian government spokesman Legesse Tulu, military spokesman Colonel Getnet Adane, Amhara regional spokesman Gizachew Muluneh and the prime minister's spokeswoman Billene Seyoum did not respond to requests for comment.
+Redwan Hussein, national security adviser to the prime minister, said the Ethiopian army had shot down a plane carrying weapons to Tigray which entered Ethiopian airspace from neighbouring Sudan.
+He did not share the location where the plane was shot down.

+TPLF spokesman Getachew Reda said the statement was "a blatant lie" in a tweet.
+A Sudanese military spokesman was not reachable for comment.
 The fighting in Africa's second most populous nation has displaced millions of people, pushed parts of Tigray into famine and killed thousands of civilians.
-LONG WAR

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)